 This centre is located in Gulmi in west-central Nepal, an area well known for coffee farming and the central market town of Ridi with many temples and festivals.

 After meeting Rob, director of MEND, Ganga was inspired to set up her own organisation to help others like her in Nepal – neglected and scorned by society.
-So MEND helped her train as a community nurse and set up the centre.
+So MEND helped her train as a community nurse to set up Hope Centre Gulmi.

-Today Ganga and Hope Centre support many children and adults with disabilities in Gulmi and remote districts in Nepal.
-The team offers health camps and community-based programmes to improve their members’ mobility, health, education and human rights.
+Today Ganga and Hope Centre supports many children and adults with disabilities in Gulmi and remote districts in Nepal.
+The team offers health camps and community-based programmes to improve their members’ mobility, health, education, and human rights.

 Update: Canadian Couple, Gail and Gord have joined MEND to support Hope Centre through their ‘Hastening to Help fund’ from sales of their book on Mt Everest, “Hasten Slowly”.
 Sadly Gail has passed away but the fund continues to help Hope Centre implement a programme in Gulmi District providing a range of support to disabled people such as accessible toilets and schooling.